razorbladex401/sssd/README.markdown

 * `manage_oddjobd`: Boolean.
 Whether or not to manage the oddjobd service.
 * `oddjobd_service_ensure`: Variant[Enum['running','stopped'], Boolean].
 Ensure value to set for the oddjobd service, if manage_oddjobd is true.
 * `domain_test_user`: Variant[String, Undef].
 User account to check to validate that the join was successful.
+* `join_type`: Enum['password', 'keytab', 'noauth', 'none'].
+Method for joining.
+If none, no join will be run.
+Noauth is useful for prejoined systems.
+* `extra_args`: Variant[Array, Undef].
+An array of arguments that will be passed to adcli when joining.

 For example: